xyven1/personal-website/articles/automatic-flake-updates-with-garnix.md

 ### Miscellaneous Notes
 - If your flake inputs are already up to date, no PR will be created.
 - If the action reruns while an old PR is still open, the action will update the existing PR, instead of creating a new one.
+- By default Garnix uses a public and unauthenticated cache.
-- The Garnix cache is not authenticated, so anything compiled as part of your flake is inherently public.
-However, the build hash is needed to actually fetch the result from the cache, making it *theoretically* inaccessible unless someone already has the source.
+  - This means that anything compiled as part of your flake is inherently public.
+However, the build hash is needed to actually fetch the result from the cache, making it theoretically inaccessible unless someone already has the source.
+  - Garnix does have private caches, but at the time of writing you must contact Garnix directly to get access to this feature.
 - You can check on how many minutes of your max you have used at the [Garnix account page](https://garnix.io/account).

 ## Testing it Out